Toward precise $\xi$ gauge fixing for the lattice QCD: Precision Extrapolation under Landau Gauge on Local Operators

 where $S^{-1}(p)$ represents the inverse of the quark propagator $S(p)\equiv \sum_{x} e^{-i p \cdot x}\langle\psi(x) \bar{\psi}(0)\rangle$ with momentum $p$.
 Following the LSZ reduction formalism, the RI/MOM renormalization constant is given by,

-Rather than directly computing $Z_\mathcal{O}/Z_q$, we evaluate $Z_\mathcal{O}/Z_V$ instead to circumvent the explicit use of $Z_q$ which is subject to significant discretization errors, and extract $Z_V$ from the vector current conservation condition of the pseudoscalar meson.
-Further details on these operators are available in Ref.~\cite{He:2022lse}.
+rather than directly computing $z_\mathcal{o}/z_q$, we evaluate $z_\mathcal{o}/z_v$ instead to circumvent the explicit use of $z_q$ which is subject to significant discretization errors, and extract $z_v$ from the vector current conservation condition of the pseudoscalar meson. further details on these operators are available in ref.~\cite{he:2022lse}.

 For this analysis, we utilize valence overlap fermions~\cite{Chiu:1998gp} on two ensembles, a09m310 ($a\sim$ 0.09 fm) and a06m310 ($a\sim$ 0.06 fm).
 To investigate the momentum dependence, we employ point-source propagators and compute $Z_S/Z_V$ and $Z_T/Z_V$ at different $a^2p^2$.
-These quantities are computed with quark propagators generated under several gauge fixing precisions $\theta \in \left(2.4\times10^{-14},2.2\times10^{-1}\right)$, and fitted with Eq.~(\ref{eq:empi}).
+The propagators are solved using the deflated CG algorithm~\cite{Li:2010pw} with a residual tolerance of $1 \times 10^{-7}$, a precision demonstrated to be sufficient in previous renormalization studies.
+These quantities are derived by applying gauge rotations of varying precision $\theta \in \left(2.4\times10^{-14},2.2\times10^{-1}\right)$ to the same underlying quark propagators, and fitted with Eq.~(\ref{eq:empi}) to verify this fit ansatz.
+The Q values shown in the upper panel of Fig.~\ref{fig:zozv} suggest that fit qualities are acceptable except the lowest two momenta of $Z_S/Z_V$ at $a=0.0566$ fm.
+The correlation between the data with different theta has been taken into account through the correlation matrix in the precision extrapolation.

-The results of these fits are presented in Fig.~\ref{fig:zozv}.
-For a given operator (scalar or tensor), both $c$ and $n$ for the ratio $X(\theta)/X(0)=e^{-c\cdot \theta^n}$ lie on the same $a^2p^2$ curve, and insensitive to the lattice spacing $a$.
+The results of the fitted $c$ and $n$ are presented in the other two panels of Fig.~\ref{fig:zozv}.
+For a given operator (scalar or tensor), both $c$ and $n$ lie on the same $a^2p^2$ curve, and insensitive to the lattice spacing $a$.
 The approximation $n \approx 0.5$~\cite{Zhang:2024omt} seems to be held in large range of momenta, while $n$ decreases to roughly 0.4 at lower momenta.
 At the same time, the absolute value of $c$ increases rapidly at small $a^2p^2$.
 Both features require higher gauge-fixing precision at small momenta for a given relative deviation, and a smaller lattice spacing further tightens this requirement at fixed momentum.
 For instance, with gauge-fixing precision $\theta \sim 2 \times 10^{-6}$, $Z_S$ at $\mu = 1.75\,\textrm{GeV}$ deviates by 1.5\% for $a = 0.0566\,\textrm{fm}$ ($a^2\mu^2 \simeq 0.25$), whereas the deviation drops to 0.6\% for $a = 0.0879\,\textrm{fm}$ at the same scale and precision.